-Here are the eight most common mistakes that entrants make when submitting award entries -- and hat tips on how to avoid making them:
+Here are the eight most common mistakes that entrants make when submitting award entries and tips on how to avoid making them:

-There’s no-one who knows the entire process you went through of planning, producing, and distributing the native advertising campaign as well as you do.
+No one knows the process of planning, producing, and distributing the native advertising campaign as well as you do.
 And there’s a good chance that the jury has never heard of your campaign or your client.
-Nor have they heard of the challenges your client was looking to overcome, or the results they were aiming to achieve with the native ad campaign.
+They're unfamiliar with the challenges your client was looking to overcome or the results they were aiming to achieve with the campaign.

-So using one-liners to explain the amazing work you’ve done, instead of providing a nuanced description of your campaign, including all the intermediate stages, is not likely to result in a shortlist nomination.
+So help them understand.
+Using one-liners to explain the amazing work you’ve done, instead of providing a nuanced description of your campaign, including all the intermediate stages, is not likely to result in a shortlist nomination.

 How do you measure ‘building brand awareness’ or ‘increasing traffic’ efficiently?
-Seriously, unless you’re continuing the sentence, pointing towards more specific business outcomes, the jury will have a hard time evaluating your achievements.
+Seriously, unless you point towards more specific business outcomes, the jury will have a hard time evaluating your achievements.

-It’s no secret that jury loves to see campaigns that are built on SMART KPIs stating: Specific, Measurable, Attainable, Relevant and Time-bound outcomes.
+It’s no secret that the jury loves to see campaigns that are built on SMART KPIs: Specific, Measurable, Attainable, Relevant and Time-bound outcomes.
 Such KPIs make it easy to assess whether the campaign was in fact successful.

 If your case objectives, strategic approach, and case results are built on certain claims, forgetting to support such claims with clear evidence is unfortunate.
 Yet, it is quite a common mistake.

 Not using valid sources that support your claims, such as charts, tables, testimonials, statistics, or other metrics relevant to the category, can mean the judges have no firm basis on which to compare your entry with others.